inkstitch/inkstitch/collections/_docs/ru/002-004-workflow.md

 Scale, rotate and move the whole object with the select tool.
 The node editor tool serves to manipulate selected nodes, etc.

 Additionally you could use path effects (`Path > Path Effects...`).
-Remember to always convert the resulting object back into a path as described above.
+Remember to always convert the resulting object back into a path (`Path > Convert object to path`).

 ### Use Existing Picture/Graphic

 When basing a design off an existing picture or graphic, load it into Inkscape in its own layer.
 Some graphics are amenable to Inkscape's [auto-tracing feature](https://inkscape.org/en/doc/tutorials/tracing/tutorial-tracing.html) (`Path > Trace Bitmap` or `Shift+Alt+B`), especially if you simplify the image in a graphic editor first (e.g. with [GIMP](https://www.gimp.org/)).

-**Tip:** If you have Linux and need to vectorize a stroke, you could make use of an other Inkscape plugin, which aims to do [centerline tracing](https://github.com/fablabnbg/inkscape-centerline-trace).
-For embroidery purposes it might only apply to simple shapes.
-{: .notice--info }

 After tracing, clean up the vector shapes, using `Path > Simplify` (`Ctrl+L`) and deleting nodes by hand when possible.
 The goal is to use as few Bezier curves as reasonably possible to represent the image.
+Often the tracing function will produce very little objekts which are impossible to embroider.
+Therefore it is advisable to cleanup your document with `Extensions > Ink/Stitch > Troubleshoot > Cleanup document...`.

 When the image is needed to be traced by hand, use the freehand drawing tool.
 This tool creates paths with a lot of Beziér nodes, so again, simplify the curves as much as possible.